roman-milk/roman-milk.github.io/babysitting-trouble.md

   Her thoughts shifted from that nightmare scene in the backyard to focus on how she felt.
 "Why am I so hot?
 The memory of being rescued from that tyrant, those neighbours about to peer over the fence, it was bringing the feelings of humiliation back.
 So damn horny, so sexed up, I'm a hot damsel with my hero like the fantasy I get off to.
 I can't fight it, I want to be fucked.'

   "You liked seeing me naked and tied, didn't you!
 You enjoyed rescuing me did it make you feel big and strong?
 Well you have your little damsel safely to yourself now.
 What are you going to do with her?
 Are you going to make her reward you?"
 She said in a great rush of words.
-Report_Story #4